Year 3 - Mrs Napier

 As you are aware, every precaution is being taken to maintain the safety and health of your child but I am unable to do it without your help.

 Homework will not be set in the usual way and children will have to complete it online.
-This Half Term, weekly maths homework will be set - usually on Thursday to be completed by the following Tuesday.
+Weekly maths homework will be set - usually on Thursday to be completed by the following Tuesday.

 I will hope to be able to change the children's reading books at least three times a week.
 Reading has become one of the children's favourite past times d and I want to continue to promote it.
 Please be aware that during this time, your child's book may not be changed due to the new expectations concerning health and hygiene and keeping your child safe in school.
 Re-reading a book is beneficial for children as they are able to revisit vocabulary, story settings and characters and make predictions and expand their imagination.
 The children also choose a library book each Friday to promote independent reading in class.